 - He was named the Eye Health Hero for Kenya in 2012 by the International Agency for the Prevention of Blindness (IAPB), awarded in Hyderabad, India.

 - His journey as an ophthalmologist in Kenya was documented in the film “Double Joy”, used to promote eye care activities led by The Queen Elizabeth Diamond Jubilee Trust.

 - He received a grant from Seeing is Believing and Standard Chartered Bank to pilot the use of eye care tools on smartphones (Peek: the portable eye examination kit) to detect visual impairment in Kenya schools.
 The Kenyan School Screening Study enabled vision screening of over 21,000 children in nine schools in two weeks.
 This successful project is now due for scale-up to reach all the schools in his County.

-Dr. Rono is currently undertaking a PhD as Research Fellow of the Commonwealth Eye Health Consortium at the International Centre for Eye Health, London School of Hygiene & Tropical Medicine to continue his work on Peek.
-He will be involved in two Peek research projects in Kenya whose aim is to investigate whether Peek can improve quality of eye services in eye clinics and also to determine if the same could increase access to eye care services in Kenya.
+Dr Rono is currently undertaking a PhD as Research Fellow of the Commonwealth Eye Health Consortium at the International Centre for Eye Health, London School of Hygiene & Tropical Medicine to continue his work on Peek.
+He aims is to investigate whether Peek can improve quality of eye services in eye clinics and also to determine if the same could increase access to eye care services in Kenya.